Acturnup/FrontEnd_Blog/Thinking In React_ Assignment 6.md

 3 and 4.
 Identify the minimal state representation of your app and identify where state should live:
 <sub>identify where you might need to keep state of something; in which component will it be stored, and how will it be accessed?
 Try to not repeat data in multiple places, and keep the state representation as minimal as possible. </sub>

+Peices of the To-Do-List

+  - The task text the user has entered
+  - The value of the high priority box
+  - The value of the users task
+  - The filtered list catergory
+  - Heading of the section
+  - Heading for each category

+Our state is:

+ - The task text the user has entered
+ - The value of the high priority box
+ - The value of the users task

+I have decided that my state lives in *Filterable To-do-List Table*
+this.state = {filterText: '', highPriority: false} to *Filterable To-do-List Table* constructor to reflect the intial state.
+Next, pass the filterText and High priority to *TaskTable* and *Task input bar* as a prop.

+Lastly, use the props to filter the rows in the TaskTable and set the values of the form fields in *TaskInputbar*.